The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Reasons to avoid

 This super-luxe hair dryer brush is designed to create beautiful styles, but also healthy-looking hair, with three heat settings for different hair types.
 The large paddle brush detangles the hair easily, while the iconic technology promises to combat frizz for a sleeker blow dry.
-We found that this hair dryer brush delivered, that swishy, freshly-cut feeling without having to actually book in for the fresh cut.
-After use, our hair felt glossy and healthier, with instant bounce.
-We found this hair dryer brush to be powerful too, as it dried the hair quickly.
+I found this hair dryer brush delivered that swishy, freshly-cut feeling without having to actually book in for the fresh cut.
+After use, my hair felt glossy and healthier, with instant bounce.
+I found this hair dryer brush to be powerful too, as it dried the hair quickly.
 The cool setting was also useful when it came to setting styles in place.

 This hair tool uses a moisture-balancing ionic system that combines positive and negative ions to help the hair stay healthy and hydrated.
 The soft bristles also create a sleeker finish and softer look overall, but this might not be the tool for you if you're looking for a more dramatic shape.
 This is perfect for those who want natural-looking, swishy hair without having to spend hours styling it.